- Does homeowners insurance cover fallen tree damage?

 Other homeowners insurance coverage for tree damage

-Another option under your own homeowners insurance policy is the damage to property of others coverage in the other coverages portion of the liability section.
+Another option under your own homeowners insurance policy is the damage to property of others coverage in the other coverages portion of the liability section of most homeowners insurance policies.
 This coverage does not have a deductible and can be used without a judgment or admission of legal liability, which can help speed up the payment process.
 The amount of coverage for Damage to Property of Others, typically $1,000, is in addition to the policy's liability limits.
 However, remember that using your own insurance constitutes a claim against it and a possible premium increase.
 Therefore, only use this type of coverage if you can't afford to pay for the damage yourself.

 If your tree falls on your neighbor's porch, your neighbor's homeowners insurance will usually pay for the damage.
 However, remember that each area has different laws, and each policy has exclusions explaining what is not covered.